Sangtot/OFFlimits-docs/docs/guide/delete-results.md

 :::

 ::: warning Info
-Discord bots are not allowed to delete messages older than 14 days, therefore use delete-results before the messages is 14 days old.
+Discord bots are not allowed to delete messages older than 14 days, therefore use delete-results before the messages are 14 days old.
 :::